Mahesh49/CTM/README.md

 The Packages and Languages used in the framework are Protractor, Cucumber.js, Chai, TypeScript, Node.js and NPM.

 Ensure that chrome browser is updated to the latest before running the webdriver.
 Install latest version of Node.js, this should install both node and npm.
-To check versions run 'node -v' and 'npm -v' from the command line.
+To check versions of Node and NPM,  run 'node -v' and 'npm -v' from the command line.
-Navigate to the parent directory and run the following commands to run the tests.
+To run the tests navigate to the parent directory and run the following commands.

 To install required dependencies
 # npm install